19 Best Restaurants in San Cristobal de las Casas (2024)

 A pile of chorizo sits atop six tortillas which are layered on a traditional clay plate.
 Also on the table are a trio of salsas, which rounded out some of the best tacos in San Cristobal.

-As my friend and I sat down, I noticed two women pressing tortillas by hand, which further induced confidence in our choice.
+As my friend and I sat down, I noticed two women pressing tortillas by hand, which further gave us confidence in our choice.
 Service was prompt and my friend was excited to order a glass of horchata, which proved elusive in other San Cristobal restaurants.

 My only complaint is that the only taco available to order as a single is tacos al pastor.
 Otherwise, the option is a plate of six of just one type of taco.
 Luckily my friend is easygoing.
 We each ordered a single pastor taco and shared a plate of chorizo tacos.
 The salsas were spicy and delicious.